Unsupervised Vehicle Counting via Multiple Camera Domain Adaptation: Proposed Method

 \subsection{Implementation Details}

 \textbf{Density Map Estimation and Counting Network.} We build our density map estimation network based on U-Net \cite{ronneberger2015u}.
 U-Net is a popular end-to-end encoder-decoder network for semantic segmentation first used for biomedical image segmentation.
-The encoder part consists of convolution blocks followed by max-pooling blocks that downscale the feature representations at multiple different levels.
+The encoder part consists of convolution blocks, followed by max-pooling blocks that downscale the feature representations at multiple levels.
 The decoder part of the network upsamples the features through upsampling layers followed by regular convolution operations.
-Furthermore, the upsampled features are concatenated with the same scale features from the encoder, which contain more detailed spatial information and prevents the network from losing spatial awareness due to downsampling.
+Furthermore, the upsampled features are concatenated with the same scale features from the encoder, containing more detailed spatial information and preventing the network from losing spatial awareness due to downsampling.

-\textbf{Discriminator.} For the discriminator, we use a Fully Convolutional Network similar to \cite{tsai2018learning, radford2015unsupervised}, composed of 5 convolution layers with kernel \(4\times4\) and stride of 2.
+\textbf{Discriminator.} We use a Fully Convolutional Network similar to \cite{tsai2018learning, radford2015unsupervised}, composed of 5 convolution layers with kernel \(4\times4\) and stride of 2.
 The number of channels are \{64, 128, 256, 512, 1\}, respectively.
 Each convolution layer is followed by a leaky ReLU having a parameter equals to 0.2.